 What you need for your salt art

-- Coloring page printed on thick white cardstock (recommended) or watercolor paper if you have it.
+- The coloring page printed on thick white cardstock (recommended) or watercolor paper if you have it.

 - Watercolor paint palette or liquid watercolor paints